-Your interpreter is responsible for interpreting communication between you and any person you need to talk with at SWTJC.
-This includes interpreting your class lectures, interpreting your class meetings with instructors, advisors, tutors, advisors, or other staff members at the college, or special events held on campus.
-Interpreters are not advisors, tutors, or instructors.
+Your interpreter is responsible for interpreting communication between you and any hearing person you need to talk with at SWTJC.
+This includes interpreting your class lectures, interpreting your class meetings with instructors, counselors, tutors, advisors, or other staff members at the college, or special events held on campus.
+Interpreters are not counselors, tutors, or instructors.
 Please note that your interpreter's only responsibility is to interpret for you.
-Interpreters are not authorized to discuss course content, grades, assignments, deadlines, etc.